DestructiveReasoning/profiler/README.md

 Installing Profiler
 -------------------
-To install profiler, navigate to the directory of your choice and run the following commands:
+To install Profiler, navigate to the directory of your choice and run the following commands:
 ```
 $ git clone https://github.com/DestructiveReasoning/profiler.git
 $ cd profiler